roastedcoder/My-Todo/README.md

     * we can also write js code by wrapping it using a particuler tag(<% js %>).
     * we must render views/html.ejs file by providing **all** of the keys present inside .ejs file
+    * we can also use layouts to apply same styles to different pages of website.
+    * used ejs to send dynamic values to request.body so that we can seperate data.

 **Node:** data will be lost on refreshing, since db is not used.